 Local Dinner Streets: For a more authentic experience, head to the residential streets of District 7 (Phu My Hung area) or Binh Thanh District, where local dinner spots serve family-style Vietnamese meals.
 Try Lau (Vietnamese hot pot), a communal dish where you cook vegetables, seafood, and thinly sliced meats in a bubbling broth at your table.
 The sweet-and-sour tamarind broth version is a southern specialty.

-If your food tour spans multiple days, our Ho Chi Minh City 3-day itinerary and 5-day itinerary help you structure meals around sightseeing.
+If your food tour spans multiple days, our Ho Chi Minh City itinerary helps you structure meals around sightseeing across a full trip.

 Essential Food Tour Tips for 2026